-After giving effect to the conversion of \$2,388,000 of principal amount and accrued interest of outstanding notes into an aggregate of 667,032 shares of common stock upon the closing of this offering based upon an assumed initial public offering price of \$5.50 per Unit, which is the midpoint of the price range listed on the cover page of this prospectus, our pro forma net tangible book value at March 31, 2021 would have been \$(0.6 million), or (\$0.06) per share of common stock.
+After giving effect to the conversion of \$2,388,000 of principal amount and accrued interest of outstanding notes into an aggregate of 733,363 shares of common stock upon the closing of this offering, our pro forma net tangible book value at March 31, 2021 would have been \$(0.6 million), or (\$0.06) per share of common stock.

-After giving further effect to the sale of 4,550,000 Units in this offering at an assumed initial public offering price of \$5.50 per Unit, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value at March 31, 2021 would have been \$22.0 million, or \$1.57 per share of common stock.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$1.63 per share to existing stockholders and immediate dilution of \$3.93 per share to new investors purchasing shares of common stock in this offering.
+After giving further effect to the sale of 5,000,000, Units in this offering at an initial public offering price of \$5.00 per Unit, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value at March 31, 2021 would have been \$22.0 million, or \$1.51 per share of common stock.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$1.57 per share to existing stockholders and immediate dilution of \$3.49 per share to new investors purchasing shares of common stock in this offering.